Home Privacy Policy Feedback Link to us Site Map

-Answer: Let's take a look at an example.
+Answer: Let's look at an example.
 Below is a spreadsheet that contains values that are zeros.
 We want to hide these lines from being displayed in the pivot table.

 Click somewhere in the pivot table to display the PivotTable Builder.